 As a young designer, I got to start my product design journey at Crossed Design where we designed xQ’s video app suite.
-We started with by observing students of different age groups interact with stop motion and video making apps.
-Our observations lead to discovery of three distinct creator personas among children.
-While some of these kids were able to navigate the apps designed for adults, others needed ample handholding as they are not able to realise their ideas which lead to frustration and loss of interest.
+We started with observing students of different age groups interact with stop motion and video making apps.
+Our observations led to the discovery of three distinct creator personas among children.
+While some of these kids were able to navigate the apps designed for adults, others needed ample handholding as they were not able to realise their ideas which lead to frustration and loss of interest.

 Our aim was to enable children to learn different videomaking techniques and create and share their videos.
 To achieve that, we focused on 6 key principles:

 Incentive to create

 We used principles of gamification and introduced a reward based framework which intrinsically motivate kids to create new content and explore variety of mediums on the app.

 In line with the New National Education Policy, the app is embedded in classroom education to enhance creative, language, and social skills within kids.
 We included video-making projects linked to classroom teaching.

 And last but not least… FUN!
 Creation is inherently fun and so should be the tool that enables creation.
 Hence, we were keen on creating a fun, appealing experience through the UI style, micro-interactions, customisation options, affirmative feedbacks and quirky copy along other elements thought out the products.